 Increase the chances of your emails being opened and read

-- Keep subject lines clear and to the point – Email subjects should give a good preview of what your email message is about.
-If receivers realize the message is important, they are more likely to open it.
+- Keep subject lines clear and to the point: Email subjects should give a good preview of what your email message is about.
+If recipients realize the message is important, they're more likely to open it.

-- Use bullets or lists for important points – Bullets and lists are easier to read and skim.
-For example, the ScheduleOnce Default templates use very few full sentences.
-The majority of the information is replayed through organized lists.
+- Use bullets or lists for important points: Bullets and lists are easier to read and skim.
+For example, the OnceHub Default templates use very few full sentences.
+The majority of the information is in organized lists.

-- Keep the message short – Some of your Users and Customers receive hundreds of email messages a day.
+- Keep the message short: Some of your Users and Customers receive hundreds of email messages a day.
 They don’t have time to read extra stuff.
-They simply want to get the information they need and move on.
+They simply want to get the information they need and to move on.

-- Have a clear call-to-action – It should be clear what if any next steps the User or Customer needs to take.
-For example, the Default templates used for the Reschedule request emails, include a button that the Customer or User can click to reschedule the meeting.
+- Have a clear call-to-action: It should be clear what, if any, next steps the User or Customer needs to take.
+For example, the Default template used for the Reschedule requested by User emails includes a button that the Customer can click to reschedule the meeting.